National Cricket Centre, Sophia Gardens

 - Adam Crowe, Head of Product Circularity Standards, WRAP

-- Simon Fleet, W. Howard Group
+- Simon Fleet, Group Commercial Director, W. Howard Group

 - Rosalie McMillan, Co-Founder and Managing Director, Smile Plastics